Signatures of hierarchical temporal processing in the mouse visual system: Acknowledgements

 \section{Acknowledgements}

-We want to thank Fred Wolf, Jorge Jaramillo, Brandon Munn and the Priesemann group, especially Jonas Dehning and Andreas Schneider, for helpful discussions and comments on the manuscript.
-L.R. was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the SPP 2205 - project number 430157073.
+We want to thank Davide Zoccolan, Jorge Jaramillo, Brandon Munn and the Priesemann group, especially Jonas Dehning, Fabian Mikulasch and Andreas Schneider, for helpful discussions and comments on the manuscript.